 Conjoint Analysis

-A statistical methodology that evaluates consumer preferences for product attribute combinations.
+Statistical methodology evaluating consumer preferences for product attribute combinations, including price.

-Conjoint Analysis is a quantitative research technique that simulates purchase decisions to determine which combination of product attributes (price, size, flavor, design, etc.) generates the highest preference.
-The most common types are Choice-Based Conjoint (CBC), Adaptive Conjoint, and MaxDiff.
+Conjoint Analysis is a quantitative research technique that simulates real purchase decisions to determine which combination of product attributes (price, size, flavor, design, brand, etc.) generates the greatest preference.
+It is the gold standard methodology for understanding the relative weight of each attribute in the purchase decision.

-Atlantia enhances Conjoint Analysis with AI models that accelerate experimental design, optimize sample size, and generate real-time market simulations.
-Ideal for pricing, product design, and portfolio decisions.
+Atlantia powers Conjoint with AI models that accelerate experimental design, optimize sample size, and generate real-time market simulations for pricing, portfolio, and product design decisions.

 See related solution